thatmichaelpark/blog/docs/_posts/animals/_posts/2021-4-17-about-animals.md

 layout: post
 title: About Animals
 ---
-This is a post about animals.
+This is the original post about animals.